What is a paediatrician?

 Where do paediatricians work?

-Paediatricians see children in a surgery, in a clinic or in a community health centre.
+Paediatricians see children in a treatment centre, clinic or in a community health centre.
 Many work in public and private children's hospitals, and treat babies in maternity units, special care baby units and neonatal intensive care units.
-Some paediatricians work in the accident and emergency units of hospitals.
+Some paediatricians work in the hospital emergency department.

-They often work as part of a multidisciplinary team, which may also include GPs, nurses, social workers, physiotherapists and other allied health professionals.
+They often work as part of a multidisciplinary team.
+These teams may also include doctors, nurses, social workers, physiotherapists and other allied health professionals.

 Unless the matter is urgent, you may have a long wait before you can get an appointment with a paediatrician for your child.